-- We relentlessly target our bottlenecks - a 6% increase in total asset utilisation underpinned a 9% increase in Group production in FY14 - We benchmark the performance of our equipment internally and externally - Transparency underpins the pursuit of 'best-in-class' performance - The value of this approach is exemplified by the performance of our trucking fleet in FY14 - availability increased by 3% - utilisation increased by 10% - rate of hauling increased by 10% - as a result our trucking fleet moved 22% more tonnes
+- We relentlessly target our bottlenecks - a 6% increase in total asset utilisation1 underpinned a 9% increase in Group production2 in FY14 - We benchmark the performance of our equipment internally and externally - Transparency underpins the pursuit of 'best-in-class' performance - The value of this approach is exemplified by the performance of our trucking fleet in FY14 - availability increased by 3% - utilisation increased by 10% - rate of hauling increased by 10% - as a result our trucking fleet moved 22% more tonnes

+Utilising the power of data

+(truck utilisation3, %)
-1. Supply chain from mine to final product at WAIO, Escondida, Pampa Norte, BMA and BMC.

-2. Copper equivalent production based on FY13 average realised product prices.

-3. Data approximated to fit normal distribution.
-Overall mean represents the underlying performance of approximately 800 trucks across the BHP Billiton portfolio.

-4. Variability arrows represent the standard deviation for FY13 and FY14 respectively.
+- 1. Supply chain from mine to final product at WAIO, Escondida, Pampa Norte, BMA and BMC. - 2.
+Copper equivalent production based on FY13 average realised product prices. - 3.
+Data approximated to fit normal distribution.
+Overall mean represents the underlying performance of approximately 800 trucks across the BHP Billiton portfolio. - 4.
+Variability arrows represent the standard deviation for FY13 and FY14 respectively.